Want the perfect workout program?Take Quiz

 Reps: 3-5 sets of 10-12 reps

-If this exercise is new to you, start with a shorter box, working your way up to a taller one as you perfect the move.
+If the box jump is new to you, start with a shorter box, working your way up to a taller one as you perfect the move.
 Due to the high energy required for this exercise, place it at the beginning of your routine when your legs are nice and fresh.
 Every quad muscle must work to make this plyo move possible, with a special emphasis on the rectus femoris.

 Reps: 3-4 sets of 5 jumps